ryanq47/HackBoxLinux/readme.md

 Attack Mode: For offensive security
     ### --- System Access --- ###: All Sorts of ways to get into a system!
         -- Protocol Cracker: A hydra based bruteforce program to brute force logins, Note!: It is fairly slow and is best to use on simple/default passwords only
+    ## --- Denial of Service --- ###: Preventing people from being productive
+        -- MITM ArpSpoof: A dsniff powered tool that will perform a MITM Arp attack, denying any internet to the selected device
+            #Pro Tip: This works on routers too...  with varying effects.
+Have fun!
+(Use the router's IP as the target address)

     ### --- Script Runner --- ###: A module with preconfigured security scripts!
+        -- A spare shell version of ArpSpoof is here (It was originally coded in bash then converted to python)

 Defense Mode: For defensive security
     ### --- Script Runner --- ###: A module with preconfigured security scripts!